 Edmund Hillary is a premium lifestyle clothing label that embraces the pioneering spirit and the positive human values of Sir Edmund Hillary whilst creating longevity and authenticity into every product made.

 Our garments take their lead from the life of Ed Hillary and our New Zealand roots with a contemporary focus on sustainability.
-As well as replicating some of the original fabrics and construction methods used in the original expedition we also New Zealand merino and recycled materials.
+As well as replicating some of the original fabrics and construction methods used in the original expedition, we also use New Zealand merino and recycled materials.

 We manufacture around the world, carefully choosing the best factories, many of which are small family owned businesses in New Zealand, Asia, Europe and Nepal.